haiyanmeng/substrate/docs/dev/protocol-matrix.md

   presents the **actor** certificate — see `internal/atunnel/credential.go`, `prepareActorEgress` in `cmd/ateom-gvisor/main.go`, and the observed `peer_san=spiffe://substrate-actor.local/...` in the access log quoted in §5.5.

+One drift between the two manifests rather than between doc and code: the shipped `atenet-egress.yaml` binds both `:443` and the admin `:15000` to `::` with `ipv4_compat: true`, and comments that this is load-bearing for the kubelet dialling the pod IP. `atenet-egress-with-sdsmint.yaml` still binds both to `0.0.0.0`, so it works only on an IPv4 cluster.
+Harmless today — the MITM variant is experimental and CI runs IPv4 — but the two files should converge.